Admission TO SCHOOL

 Pupil Premium and Free School Meals

 All children in reception and KS1 are entitled to a free school dinner.
-This is not he same as free school meals.
+This is not the same as free school meals.
 If you are on a low income you might be entitled too free school meals.
-Even though you get a free dinner for your child it is still important that you claim for free school meals because it gives the school an extra £1300 each year.
+Even though your child receives a free school meal, it is still important that you claim for free school meals as the school receives an extra £1300 per child, each year.
 If you are receiving free school meals or have done so in the past six years, please let us know.
 You can find out how this money is used in school by looking at our Pupil Premium Plan which is on the school website.